peterussell/peterussell.github.io_old/_posts/2020-05-14-react-with-sass.md

 }
 ```

-... and then imported and used in `NavBar.js`
+And then import and use it in `NavBar.js` like this:

 ```
 import './NavBar.scss';